 "It is with great pride that I look back at all that has been accomplished by the

 Woman's Board and it is with great anticipation that I look forward to what we will

 Gala 2018 — Versailles en scène

 On June 9th, 2018 the Woman's Board will host its biennial fundraiser "Versailles en scène" at the Lyric Opera of Chicago.
 Check back soon for more information.

 Educational Outreach Program

-Created by Woman's Board member Francine Saltoun in order to serve the community in which the Alliance thrives, the Educational Outreach Program has provided the means for select CPS high school students to not only strengthen their studies of the French language, but to open their hearts and minds to the world.
+The Woman's Board proudly supports the Educational Outreach Program, which provides the means for select CPS high school students to not only strengthen their studies of the French language, but to open their hearts and minds to the world.
 Learn more about this program here.

 To the francophiles and those who particularly have a fond interest in modern French literature, the Alliance Française offers a Club Littéraire where members - both American and French speaking women - are welcome to discuss and engage in a lively conversation and learn more about the thought process, the cultural identity and traditions exposed in French literature.

 Our Club Littéraire presents a selection of books in the original language starting early October through May under the guidance of a French-speaking moderator, Isabelle David, whose knowledge energizes the group and brings excellence to our Club.
 Discussions are always held in French and take place at the Alliance, approximately monthly on Mondays.
 Members are responsible for purchasing their books, and for an annual membership fee that includes each conversation and luncheon.